2015 Arts Enrichment for Adults

 No lab fee required.

 Ceramics: Wheel Throwing And Hand-Building For Raku Firing

 Get fired up with raku!
 The use of fire and smoke to achieve dramatic glazing effects will inspire you as you become part of this time-honored tradition.
-Whether ceramics is your faborite artistic medium or you would just like to explore this art form, instructor and professional potter, Dean Hoegger, will be your guide as he leads you on a creative adventure of shaping clay into forms that will amaze and delight you.
-You will learn techniques for making wheel-thrown and hand-built vessels and sculptures and the special glazing and firing process for raku pottery.
+Whether ceramics is your faborite artistic medium or you would just like to explore this art form, instructor and professional potter, Dean Hoegger, will be your guide you on a creative adventure of shaping clay into forms.
+You will learn techniques for making wheel-thrown, hand-built vessels and sculptures, and the special glazing and firing process for raku pottery.
 Whether you are a beginner or experienced student, you will experience success in this popular workshop.

 Instructor: Dean Hoegger studied ceramics and education at UW-Green Bay in the late 70s and has been making pots and teaching ever since.
 He is a long-time instructor for UWGB's Summer Art Camps and teaches year-round classes at Clay on Steele in Algoma, WI and in his studio in Door County.
 He currently exhibits his work at the Woodwalk Gallery in Egg Harbor, Art Street in Green Bay and other summer art fairs.

 Drawing What You See

 In this workshop you will explore the techniques that will make your drawings, whether still-life or portraits come alive while deepening your understanding of line, tone, shape, volume and texture.
 Exercises in gesture, contour, proportion, perspective and the use of color media will train your hand and build your confidence, as you complete realistic drawings while developing your personal style.
 A variety of media will be used, including graphite, charcoal, colored pencil and oil pastels.
 Bring a 9 x 12-inch sketchbook, and other drawing materials you may already have.